 The How to Make Proper Contact in Boys' & Men's Lacrosse course demonstrates the correct way to make and receive proper contact in boys' and men's lacrosse.
-The course, featuring host Sam Bradman (LXM Pro Tour), is an essential resource for coaches, players, parents and officials.
+The course, featuring host Sam Bradman (LXM Pro Tour & MLL's Rochester Rattlers), is an essential resource for coaches, players, parents and officials.
 It navigates the user through nine units of written and video instruction, graphs, drills and other US Lacrosse resources for members to use and refer to as often as needed.

-Starting Feb.
-1, 2014, HTMPC will be added to the requirements for men’s CEP Level 1 certification.
-It is recommended that the course be taken prior to that date and taken by coaches, players, parents, officials, and any coach who is already US Lacrosse CEP-certified.
+Effective Feb.
+1, 2014, HTMPC was added to the requirements for men’s CEP Level 1 certification.
+It is recommended that the course be taken by coaches, players, parents, officials, as well as any coach that earned US Lacrosse CEP certification prior to the HTMPC requirement.

 Access your Online Courses